Elbow & Wrist Sports Injuries & Arthroscopic Surgery

 Precision movement starts here.
 Keyhole expertise when needed.

-From tennis serves to golf swings, elbow and wrist injuries can end athletic careers.
-Dr. Fawzy combines decades of experience with advanced minimally invasive techniques to get you back to peak performance.
+From tennis serves to golf swings, we provide comprehensive elbow and wrist injury care.
+Dr. Fawzy combines decades of experience with advanced minimally invasive techniques designed to support athletic recovery.

 Expert diagnosis and treatment for elbow and wrist conditions affecting athletic performance